Predrag Mijatović: Post-playing career

 After retiring in 2004, Mijatović continued living in the city of Valencia and soon became a player agent.

 In 2006, Mijatović became Real Madrid's director of football, serving in the position for three seasons under the leadership of Ramón Calderón as club president.
 During this time, Mijatovic signed important players in Real Madrid's history such as Fabio Cannavaro, Ruud van Nistelrooy, Marcelo, Gonzalo Higuaín and Pepe.

 Through his friendship with Anzhi Makhachkala general manager German Chistyakov, Mijatović was reportedly part of the three-man delegation (the other two were Anzhi's transfer man German Tkachenko and Serbian player agent Vlado Lemić) the Russian club deployed to Milan on 9 August 2011 for initial negotiations with Internazionale (represented by sporting director Marco Branca and vice-president Rinaldo Ghelfi) over the transfer of striker Samuel Eto'o.

 In October 2024, Mijatović was appointed vice president of FK Partizan under president Rasim Ljajić.
+After a promising start to his tenure, he quickly became unpopular among the fans during the 2025–26 season because of the team's bad results and controversial statements.
+By the end of the season, the dissagrements escalated into full out feud with other members of the board, who publicly criticized Mijatović.
+He resigend on 1 June 2026, after a sesion of the club's assembly that voted in favour of his confidence, but without expanding his powers as sporting director.